hasura/graphql-engine/manual/auth-ui-kit/pages.rst

 Email verification page
 -----------------------
 ``/ui/verify-email`` - Accepts a ``token`` query parameter for verifying the email.
-Usually users come to this page after clicking on this link from their email.
+Usually, users come to this page after clicking on this link from their email.
 Example - /ui/verify-email?token=<verification-token>

 Forgot password page